Get Hyperflow running in Codex and terminal CLIs.

 claude.ai web no No plugin loader; skills are terminal-CLI artefacts

-If /hyperflow:spec returns isn't a recognized command here.
+If /hyperflow:plan returns isn't a recognized command here.
 Some commands only work in the Claude Code terminal., you are in Desktop or web — open a terminal in the same project directory and run claude.

 Workarounds for Desktop / web users